Binary Constraint Satisfaction Problems Defined by Excluded Topological Minors: Introduction

 The Constraint Satisfaction Problem (CSP) is to decide whether it is possible to find an assignment to a set of variables which satisfies constraints between certain subsets of the variables.
 This paradigm has been applied in diverse application areas such as Artificial Intelligence, Bioinformatics and Operations Research~\cite{Rossi06:handbook,Hell08:survey}.

 As the CSP is known to be $\NP$-complete, much theoretical work has been devoted to the identification of tractable subproblems.
-Important tractable cases have been identified by restricting the hypergraph \textit{structure} of the constrained subsets of variables~\cite{Grohe07:otherside,DBLP:journals/jacm/Marx13}.
+Important tractable cases have been identified by restricting the hypergraph \textit{structure} of the constrained subsets of variables~\cite{Freuder82:backtrack-free,Dalmau02:width}.
 Other tractable cases have been identified by restricting the forms of constraints (sometimes called the constraint {\em language})~\cite{DBLP:journals/jacm/JeavonsCG97,Feder98:monotone}.
-Work on both of these areas is now very far advanced: a full complexity dichotomy for any structural or language restriction now requires the classification of just one remaining family of languages~\cite{Barto14:survey,DBLP:journals/jacm/BartoK14}.
-Moreover, it is known that a full characterisation of the complexity of the \emph{binary} CSP (where constraints restrict the assignment to precisely two variables) would enable a full characterisation of the complexity of all language restrictions for the general CSP with constraints of any arity~\cite{Feder98:monotone}.
+Work on both of these areas is now essentially complete: full complexity classifications have been established for all structural restrictions~\cite{Grohe07:otherside,DBLP:journals/jacm/Marx13} and all language restrictions~\cite{Bulatov17:focs,Zhuk17:focs}.

-However, identifying the subproblems obtained by restricting the language or the structure of a CSP alone is not a sufficiently rich framework in which to investigate the full complexity landscape.
+However, identifying the subproblems of the CSP that can be obtained by restricting either the structure or the language alone is not a sufficiently rich framework in which to investigate the full complexity landscape.
 For example, we may wish to identify all the instances solved by a particular algorithm, such as enforcing arc-consistency~\cite{Dechter03:processing,Rossi06:handbook}.
 It has been shown~\cite{Feder98:monotone,Cohen16:GACdecides} that this class of instances includes all instances defined by a certain structural restriction, together with all instances defined by a certain language restriction, as well as further instances that are not defined by either kind of restriction alone.
 Hence we need a more flexible mechanism for describing subproblems that will allow us to unify and generalise such descriptions.